fortheusers/hb-appstore/README.md

    - when you're done hit home to exit (and album again to go back to hbmenu)

 ### Building
-Setup devkita64 and libnx [using the installer](http://switchbrew.org/index.php?title=Setting_up_Development_Environment), and then set up SDL1.2 and the portlibs according to the [instructions here](https://gbatemp.net/threads/sdl-1-2-15-for-switch-libnx-based.497412/).
-Currently, this project uses the zlib and libcurl portlibs.
+Setup devkitA64 and libnx [using the installer](http://switchbrew.org/index.php?title=Setting_up_Development_Environment), and then set up SDL1.2 and the portlibs according to the [instructions here](https://gbatemp.net/threads/sdl-1-2-15-for-switch-libnx-based.497412/)* Currently, this project uses the zlib and freetype portlibs.

 Once it's all setup, recursively clone the repo and run make:
 ```